 The Custom Resource mechanism allows us to extend Kubernetes and utilize common tooling for managing Kubernetes configurations.
 Policy management is a form of configuration management, where a policy provides defaults for configuration and also determines what is allowed or disallowed.
 Hence it is important that a Kubernetes policy management solution also adopt the same practices and approach as Kubernetes management.

-What Kyverno does
+What Kyverno Does

 Kyverno allows cluster administrators to validate, mutate, and generate configurations.
 Kyverno policies are Kubernetes resources.
 The policies match other resource based on Kubernetes label selectors with support for wildcards.
 Kyverno uses Kubernetes events to report policy enforcement.